 Urquhart Castle Location

 The castle is located on the western shore of the northern end of Loch Ness, close to the small town of Drumnadrochit.
 Loch Ness is located 168 miles (three and a half hours of driving) from Edinburgh, which I think is a bit much for a day trip.
+There aren’t any hotels near Urquhart Castle.
+Your best bet would be to find a hotel in Inverness.
+Click here to see the hotel options in Inverness.

 Getting to Urquhart Castle